The 20 Best RUNX1 Familial Platelet Disorder Doctors in Japan

 Kyoto, JP

-Seishi Ogawa practices in Kyoto, Japan.
+Seishi Ogawa practices practicing medicine in Kyoto, Japan.
 Ogawa is rated as an Advanced expert by MediFind in the treatment of RUNX1 Familial Platelet Disorder.
-Their top areas of expertise are Myelodysplastic Syndrome (MDS), Leukemia, Acute Myeloid Leukemia (AML), Bone Marrow Aspiration, and Bone Marrow Transplant.
+They are also highly rated in 62 other conditions, according to our data.
+Their clinical expertise encompasses Myelodysplastic Syndrome (MDS), Leukemia, Acute Myeloid Leukemia (AML), Bone Marrow Aspiration, and Bone Marrow Transplant.

 Advanced in RUNX1 Familial Platelet Disorder